Thanks for enquiring about Australian Shepherds.

 PLEASE AS A BUYER INSIST ON WRITTEN PROOF OF ALL TESTING.

-NEVER FEEL BAD ABOUT ASKING A BREEDER TO PROVE THEIR DOGS ARE WORTHY OF YOUR
+DONE.
+NEVER FEEL BAD ABOUT ASKING A BREEDER TO PROVE THEIR DOGS ARE WORTHY OF YOUR HARD EARNED DOLLARS.

 Many breeders say they test on their websites but don't in reality.
 BUYER BEWARE